hannah-rae/ai-ecosystem/README.md

 > [!NOTE]
 > Country Code, admin1 and admin2 can be derived from [GADM boundaries](https://geodata.ucdavis.edu/gadm/).

+#### Additional Properties

-Additionally, the following properties from the core specification from the [core specification](https://github.com/fiboa/specification/blob/main/core/README.md) are relevant for AI usecases:
+Additionally, the following properties from from the [core specification](https://github.com/fiboa/specification/blob/main/core/README.md) are relevant for AI usecases: